MariSchn/Diffusion-Noise-Optimization/README.md

 To reproduce our results, we provide the `runner.sh` scripts, which executes all our evaluations and saves the results in the `./eval` directory.

-To run it, you need to setup the environment as described in the [Getting started](#getting-started) section and additionally add the `pnoise`.
+To run it, you need to setup the environment as described in the [Getting started](#getting-started) section and additionally add the `noise`.
 Afterwards, you can run the script as follows:

 ```bash